It’s 1099 time of year again! But what does that mean and who should pay attention? Read on to find out!

 You will need to send out a 1099-NEC form if you’re working with an LLC sole proprietorship.
 An easy way to tell?
 Just look at the W-9 the worker provided.
 If the W-9 indicates they are an LLC that is taxed as a sole proprietorship, you need to send a 1099.
 If their LLC is taxed as an S- or a C-Corp you do not (unless an exception applies as described above).

-The deadline for filing this is January 31.
-If this day falls on a weekend then it is the Monday after.
+The deadline for filing is January 31.
+If this day falls on a weekend then it is the following Monday.
 In theory, if you file late, you can get a late filing penalty, although over the years I have yet to ever see a client get one.
 So while you should file on time, if you miss a few or miss the deadline by a couple days, don’t panic.
-Unlike most of the rest of the IRS deadlines, this one doesn’t seem to be a priority for enforcement.
 My suggestion is to file, even if you are late- better to file late than never.

 What’s the risk of not filing?
 The 1099 is your “receipt” that you in fact paid someone for services and didn’t just make up some expenses to lower your tax bill.
-If you don’t file the 1099 and the IRS decides to audit your expenses, it’s possible you could be responsible for paying taxes on that amount you didn’t report you paid the other person.
+If you don’t file the 1099 and the IRS decides to audit your expenses, it’s possible you could be responsible for paying taxes on the amount that you didn’t report.
 It doesn’t happen often, but you don’t want to be in the position of paying more tax than you should because you didn’t file that simple little form!

 If you have questions or need help filing this year, just let us know!